-One more critical outcome from the point of view of engineers and scientists working on the modeling of ocean transport processes, wave-induced mixing, and climate changes is of signifcant importance.
-Namely, since it is difficult to distinguish the mixing originated from a variety of processes that accompanied ocean waves, the only chance to provide reliable insight into the wave-induced mixing processes is to conduct laboratory experiments in a wave flume.
-The repeatable experiments in the well-controlled environment of a wave flume enable us to perform an accurate investigation that is essential in the analysis of

-- the physics of the wave-induced mixing phenomenon.
-Moreover, a laboratory investigation provides useful data for the analysis of the correlations between spectral and statistical characteristics of wave regimes and wave-induced mixing processes.
-Finally, laboratory experiments enable us to avoid various side effects and separate the mixing originated from the variety of processes that accompanied from other processes accompanying ocean waves.
+One-There is one more critical outcome from the point of view of engineers and scientists working on the modeling of ocean transport processes, wave-induced mixing, and climate changes is important.
+Namely, since it is difficult to distinguish the mixing that accompanied ocean waves, the only chance to provide reliable insight into the wave-induced mixing processes is to conduct laboratory experiments in a wave flume.
+The repeatable experiments in the well-controlled environment of a wave flume enable us to perform an accurate investigation that is essential in the analysis of the physics of the wave-induced mixing phenomenon.
+Moreover, a laboratory investigation provides laboratory investigations provide useful data for the analysis of the correlations between spectral and statistical characteristics of wave regimes and wave-induced mixing processes.
+Finally, laboratory experiments enable us to avoid various side effects and separate the mixing from other processes that accompanied ocean waves such as wave breaking.
 This is of fundamental importance for understanding of mixing and accurate calibration and verification of numerical models.
-The problem is that, in addition to progressive laboratory waves, the moving wavemaker represented by the kinematic wavemaker boundary condition, enforces the return current that - affects transport processes and wave-induced mixing.
+The problem is that, in addition to progressive laboratory waves, the moving wavemaker represented by the kinematic wavemaker boundary condition, enforces the return current that affects transport processes and wave-induced mixing.

-It is the idea behind the present study, which employ numerical wave flume model, to thoroughly analyse wave-induced mixing effects using derived numerical approach and assist further works on experimental fluid mechanics aiming at better

-385 understanding of transport processes in the open ocean.
-To the best of the authors knowledge, the derived wave-induced mixing model is the only available numerical solution that, in addition to nonlinear free-surface boundary conditions, also satisfies the kinematic wavemaker boundary condition.
-Accordingly, the derived model admits return current and may be applied to quantify and separate the effects of return flow on wave-induced mixing processes.
-Moreover, the presented results should hopefully improve simple parametric models (Myrhaug et al., 2018).
-As it was previously mentioned, the derived modelling

-390 framework may be modified to cover open ocean conditions and quasi-random sea states using other forms of wave excitation (Paprota, 2019).
+It is the idea behind the present study, which employ a numerical wave flume model, to thoroughly analyse wave-induced mixing effects using the derived numerical approach and assist further works on experimental fluid mechanics aiming at better understanding of transport processes in the open ocean.
+To the best of the authors knowledge, the derived wave-induced mixing model approach is the only available numerical solution that, in addition to nonlinear free-surface boundary conditions, also satisfies the kinematic wavemaker boundary condition.
+Accordingly, the derived model admits-wavemaker model admits a return current and may be applied to quantify and separate the effects of the return flow on wave-induced mixing processes.
+Moreover, the The presented results should hopefully improve simple models basing on the Stokes drift applicable to random ocean waves (Myrhaug et al., 2018).
+As it was previously mentioned, the derived modelling framework may be modified to cover open ocean conditions for the periodic domains and quasi-random sea states using other forms of wave excitation (Paprota, 2019).